5 Things to Know in Case You Outlive Your Partner

 2. Have a good handle of your income and expenses.

 • If you’re not the one paying the bills, at least understand how they are being paid.
-Is your spouse mailing a check every month?
+Is your partner mailing a check every month?
 Is the amount being automatically debited from a checking account?
 When are the various bills due?

 3. Know what types of insurance policies you have in place and where the documents are located.